chadafowkes/lua-challanges/README.md

 # lua-challanges
 Some LUA challanges that I did that took longer than it should have.

+# Total Volume Function
+A function that calculates the volume of the mentioned number/s.

 # Factoiral Function
 A simple function that finds the Factoiral of the mentioned number.